Patrick Brammall: Career

 Brammall graduated from the Victorian College of the Arts in 2001.
 His breakthrough role was in the 2004 television film The Alice, which led to a starring role in the spin-off series in 2005.
 He also had a starring role in the television series Canal Road in 2008.
 This was followed by many roles in television series, short films and theatre.

-In 2010, he played Griff's brother Tim in the comedy-drama film Griff the Invisible.
+In 2010 he played Griff's brother Tim in the comedy-drama film Griff the Invisible.

-In 2012, Brammall had a starring role in two ABC comedy series – The Strange Calls as Sgt.
+In 2012 Brammall had a starring role in two ABC comedy series – The Strange Calls as Sgt.
 Neil Lloyd, and A Moody Christmas as Sean Moody (for which he won the AACTA Award for Best Performance in a Television Comedy).
 In 2013, Brammall reprised the role of Sean Moody for the eight-part series, The Moodys.
 He also wrote episode 5 of the series, and was consequently nominated for an Australian Writers' Guild award for Best Narrative Comedy.

-Also in 2013, he acted in The Elegant Gentleman's Guide to Knife Fighting, a sketch comedy show for the ABC, before going on to play Rupert Murdoch in the Nine Network miniseries, Power Games: The Packer-Murdoch War, which went to air in September 2013.
+Also in 2013 he acted in The Elegant Gentleman's Guide to Knife Fighting, a sketch comedy show for the ABC, before going on to play Rupert Murdoch in the Nine Network miniseries, Power Games: The Packer-Murdoch War, which went to air in September 2013.

 Brammall also had a starring role in the ABC comedy series Upper Middle Bogan as Danny Bright, which premiered in August 2013.
 The second season premiered in October 2014.

-In 2014, Brammall joined the main cast of the Network Ten series Offspring, playing the role of midwife Leo Taylor.
+In 2014 Brammall joined the main cast of the Network Ten series Offspring, playing the role of midwife Leo Taylor.
 He also has a co-starring role in the Josh Lawson written and directed comedy feature, The Little Death.

-In 2015, he starred in both the film Ruben Guthrie and the Stan series No Activity.
+In 2015 he starred in both the film Ruben Guthrie and the Stan series No Activity.

-In 2020, Brammall voiced Bandit and Stripe's brother Radley on the television series Bluey.
+In 2020 Brammall voiced Radley Heeler, Bandit and Stripe's brother, on the television series Bluey.

-In 2022, Brammall starred, wrote and produced Binge/Foxtel comedy Colin from Accounts, In 2024, it was announced that a second season would go ahead.
+In 2022 Brammall starred, wrote and produced Binge/Foxtel comedy Colin from Accounts, In 2024, it was announced that a second season would go ahead.
 In April 2025, the series would be renewed for a third season.

-In July 2024, Brammall was announced as the lead role for the Apple TV+ series The Dispatcher.
+In July 2024 Brammall was announced as the lead role for the Apple TV+ series Last Seen.

-In 2025, Brammall was nominated for a silver Logie award for his work on Colin from Accounts.
+In 2025 Brammall was nominated for a silver Logie award for his work on Colin from Accounts.

-Brammall is set to appear in The Devil Wears Prada 2 as a love interest of Anne Hathaway's character Andrea Sachs.
-The film is set for release in mid 2026.
+Brammall appeared in The Devil Wears Prada 2 as a love interest of Anne Hathaway's character Andrea Sachs.
+The film was released in May 2026.

 Personal life

 Brammall met his first wife Samantha Nield on the set of TV series The Alice, where she was a member of the crew.
 The couple married in 2013, but were divorced as of September 2017.

-In August 2017, Brammall was reported to be dating actress Harriet Dyer.
+In August 2017 Brammall was reported to be dating actress Harriet Dyer.
 In March 2021, Brammall and Dyer married five days after they became engaged.
-The couple adopted their first child, a daughter, Joni Jane Brooklyn Brammall, in September of 2021.
-They welcomed a second daughter, Mabel, in February 2025.
+Brammall is infertile owing to a childhood illness, an experience which has influenced his writing on Colin from Accounts.
+The couple adopted their first child, a daughter, in September 2021.
+They adopted a second daughter in February 2025.